-- 1 .
-To introduce students to a wide range of ethical and historical problems associated with medical treatment and science. - 2 .
-To provide students with opportunities that will help them understand the basic problems inherent in the practice of medicine as well as the conduct of research and enable them to make logical arguments in exploring these problems. - 3.
-To give students an in-depth knowledge of relevant ethical guidelines and help them understand their basis. - 4.
-To help students forge a solid intellectual foundation in biomedical ethics.
+- 1. To introduce students to a wide range of ethical and historical problems associated with medical treatment and science. - 2.
+To provide students with opportunities that will help them understand the basic issues inherent in the practice of medicine as well as the conduct of research and enable them to make logical arguments in exploring these problems. - 3.
+To give students an in-depth knowledge of relevant ethical guidelines and help them to understand their basis. - 4.
+To help students to forge a solid intellectual foundation in biomedical ethics.

-This course explores the history, case examples, problems, principles, concepts, and relevant ideas regarding bioethics and medical ethics so students will gain the ethical footing they will need as medical researchers and professionals.
+This course explores the history, case examples, problems, principles, concepts, and relevant ideas regarding bioethics and medical ethics, so students will gain the ethical footing they will need as medical researchers and healthcare professionals.
 The class is occasionally divided into small groups for discussion and students will be required to give presentations.
-Reading relevant articles from major journals with a critical eye, students examine problems associated with medical treatment and science.
+Critically reading relevant articles from major journals, students examine problems associated with medical treatment and science.
 The topics this course covers are subject to change.

-[Keywords] Bioethics, Research Ethics, High-technology Medicine, clinical ethics
+[Keywords] Bioethics, Research Ethics, Medical ethics

-[Class Style] PowerPoint and/or OHP will be used in the lectures, and active participation in the discussion is encouraged.
+[Class Style] PowerPoint presentation will be used in the lectures, and active participation in the discussion is encouraged.
 E-learning concerning research ethics (CITI e-learning system) will also be used.

-[Textbooks] Handouts will be distributed every class period.
+[Textbooks] Handouts will be provided at every class period.

-V. Ravitsky, A. Fiester, A. L. Caplan (eds).
-The Penn Center Guide to Bioethics (171-180), New York: Springer Publishing Company, 2009.
+V. Ravitsky V, Fiester A, Caplan AL (eds).
+The Penn Center Guide to Bioethics.
+NY, Springer Publishing Company, 2009.